-Letter #Comment #Date AuthorCommentRESPONSE5)Female movement to nesting sites and nesting between March and June.
+COMME NT Comment Date Letter # # Author Comment RESPONSE 5) Female movement to nesting sites and nesting between March and June.
 Nesting females commonly move 3-5 miles or farther from the lekking site.
-Females select areas with more sagebrush canopy than is generally available in the surrounding landscape (Holloran et al 2005, Hagen et al. 2007) 5) Female movement to nesting sites and nesting between March and June.
-Nesting females commonly move 3-5 miles or farther from the lekking site.
-Females select areas with more sagebrush canopy than is generally available in the surrounding landscape (Holloran et al 2005, Hagen et al. 2007) between March and June.
-Nesting females commonly move 3-5 miles or farther from the lekking site.
-Females select areas with more sagebrush canopy than is generally available in the surrounding landscape (Holloran et al 2005, Hagen et al. 2007) 6) Hatching and early brook-rearing in May and June.
+Females select areas with more sagebrush canopy than is generally available in the surrounding landscape (Holloran et al 2005, Hagen et al. 2007) 6) Hatching and early brood-rearing in May and June.
 Females continue to use relatively dense stands of sagebrush for earliest brood- rearing habitat if native forbs and insects are available.
 When vegetation desiccates, females and broods move to wetter areas in search of the native forbs and insects required by chicks.
 Knick and Hansen (2009) analyzed factors in lek persistence of over 5,000 leks.
 They used three radii to test for landscape disturbance effects on lek persistence - radii of 3.1 miles, 11.2 miles, and 33.5 miles.
 Previous studies had shown behavioral effects on sage-grouse related to sagebrush disturbance at the 33.5 mile radius (Swenson et al. 1987, Leonard et al. 2000).
 Knick and Hansen's study showed adverse effects on lek persistence from wildfire at the 33.5 mile radius.
-Avoiding and minimizing human footprint at a 3.1 mile radius.
-Nove of the planned construction activity period.
-Recent studies have shown that only 64% of nests occur at distances greater than five miles from leks.
+Avoiding and minimizing human footprint at a 3.1 mile radius from leks is an important first step in protecting sage-grouse populations, but sage- grouse could be engaged in nesting and brood- rearing, in addition to lekking, for much of the planned construction activity period.
+Recent studies have shown that only 64% of nesting sites occur within 3.1 miles of leks, but 80% of nests are found within five miles, and 20% of nests occur at distances greater than five miles from leks.
 Nest success is also greater the farther a nest occurs from a lek, indicating a disproportionate potential importance of these more important nests for population recruitment.
-Aldridge and Boyce (2007) and Doherty et al. (2010) identify a buffer of 6.2 miles to protect
+Aldridge and Boyce (2007) and Doherty et al. (2010) identify a buffer of 6.2 miles to protect important nesting and brood-rearing habitats.